dapetcu21/vscode-defold-ide/README.md

 > TODO.
 Not implemented yet, but planned.

-### Refactor hashes
+### Refactor hashes as constants

 Replaces strings and literal hashes with a local variables declared at the top of the file.
 Select or place your cursor on a hash string, then press `Ctrl+Shift+H`.

 ![refactor hashes](images/refactor-hash.gif)

+If your project doesn't use this style of hash constants, you can customise prefix, capitalisation and even make Defold IDE create hash constants in a separate module instead of using local variables.